yaswhar/rasa_hand_pkg/README.md

 ROS2 package for RASA's new hand.
 Both C++ and Python in Single Package.

+First, upload the firmware code in the Windows environment, and then run the launch file on the Ubuntu environment.
+I still don't know why I can't directly upload through WSL2 although I can give commands, but nevermind!

 ## WSL2 & USB Connection
 I use `usbipd` to connect the USB on Windows environment to Ubuntu environment via WSL2.